FN-FAL113/cs2-server-picker/README.md

   - You may have blocked many servers, for optimal searching and relaying block only the necessary servers that you don't want to play on.

 **4. "status" command tells incorrect server<br>**
-  - Due to the fact that we can only access the relayed addresses rather than the game servers' IP addresses directly, its either your connection got relayed to the nearest available server or the server is part of group of servers under a region (EU West should include paris, madrid, etc).
+  - Due to the fact that we can only access the relayed addresses rather than the game servers' IP addresses directly, its either your connection got relayed to the nearest available server.
   - you may checkout the light blue text from the console and see if the primary and backup router tells the exact servers that are not blocked from the app.
 Example: [paris-london-console-log.txt](https://github.com/FN-FAL113/csgo-server-picker/files/11701514/paris-london-console-log.txt)

 ## To Do